shinyaoki/chipatlas/documents.md

 <a id="colocalization_doc"></a>
 ## 6. Colocalization
 ###Introduction
-It is well known that several kinds of transcription factors (TFs) make a complex to exert arranged or strong transcriptional activity (eg. Pou5f1, Nanog and Sox2 in mouse ES cells).
+It is well known that several kinds of transcription factors (TFs) make a complex to exert arranged or stronger transcriptional activity (eg. Pou5f1, Nanog and Sox2 in mouse ES cells).
 ChIP-seq profiles of such the TFs are quite similar, often showing colocalization on multiple genomic regions.
-This section predicts colocalization partners of given TFs, evaluated by comprehensive and combinatorial similarity analyses of all public ChIP-seq data.
+ChIP-Atlas **Colocalization** predicts colocalization partners of given TFs, evaluated by comprehensive and combinatorial similarity analyses of all public ChIP-seq data.

 ###Algorithms
 BED4-formatted peak-call data made in section **2.5** were analyzed to evaluate the similarities to other peak-call data in identical cell-type class.
 The similarity was evaluated with CoLo, a tool to evaluate the colocalization of transcription factors (TFs) with multiple ChIP-seq peak-call data.
 Advantages to use CoLo is that: